 - Property and asset division

 - Child custody agreements and visitation rights

 - Child support

-If you are seeking a divorce in Flagstaff, Arizona, or the surrounding areas, please don’t wait to contact us online or call 928-214-6339 to speak with one of our experienced divorce attorneys today.
+If you are seeking a divorce in Flagstaff, Arizona, or the surrounding areas, please don’t wait to contact the law firm of Antol & Sherman online or call 928-214-6339 to speak with one of our experienced attorneys at law today.